2023 Most Popular Psychology Bachelor's Degree Schools in Hawaii

 Full Psychology at University of Hawaii at Hilo Report

-Out of the 5 schools in Hawaii that were part of this year’s ranking, Brigham Young University - Hawaii landed the # 3 spot on the list.
-Located in the town of Laie, BYU - H is a private not-for-profit college with a small student population.
+The in-demand bachelor’s degree programs at Brigham Young University - Hawaii helped the school earn the #3 place on this year’s ranking of the most popular psychology schools in Hawaii.
+Located in the fringe town of Laie, BYU - H is a private not-for-profit college with a small student population.

 About 70% of the students majoring in psychology at the school are women while 30% are male.